Ysoroko/ft_server/guide.md

-### This is the complete step-by-step guide to complete ft_server (2021) project for 42 coding schools network.
+### This is the utlimate step-by-step guide to complete ft_server (2021) project for 42 coding schools network.
 <br />

 ## Prerequisites: